As seen in:

-- Choose a simple cover letter template or copy the design for your cover letter from your resume.
+- Choose a simple cover letter template or use the same cover letter template than for your resume.
 The latter works better for your consistency score.

 - Pick an easy-to-read cover letter font, like Arial or Calibri, in between 10–12 pt.